ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter36.md

 As soon as they noticed the presence of Yílíng Lǎozǔ, the two copses got scared and, immediately, turned around and began to run away just slightly faster than when they were walking towards them.

-Despite their ugly appearance and bad smell, those kind of walking copses didn’t pose any threat at all.
-Even a common person with a physical strength could knock them down.
+Despite their ugly appearance and terrible smell, those kinds of walking corpses didn’t pose any threat at all.
+Even a common person with physical strength could knock them down.

 Still, in a serious manner, Lán JǐngYí told Wèi WúXiàn to take cover behind him, then he threw two talismans towards those walking copses, and, instantly, they were mobilised.